tykelley/claire-cones/README.md

 This is a repository based on a student in my research group making a comment that the code being used took a few days to run.
 Based on what was trying to be accomplished, that sounded like an unreasonable amount of time and offered to take a look.
 We went through the code together in two iterations and I hope to capture and share that interaction because I see these tendencies often.
+After completing the second iteration, we were able to reduce the runtime to roughly a minute with a majority of the overhead in loading the data from the disk.

 ## Astronomy Background